 Photo: Tarunsamanta / Wikimedia Commons / Image For Representation Only

 ISKCON Temple is a peaceful location devoted to Lord Krishna.
-The temple is commonly recognised for its clean setting and religious ambience, making it a popular location for prayer and meditation.
-Visitors will enjoy the temple’s architecture, which features bright murals and carvings depicting moments from Krishna’s life.
+Recognised for its clean setting and religious ambience, making it a popular location for prayer and meditation.
+Visitors can explore the temple’s architecture, which features bright murals and carvings depicting moments from Krishna’s life and capture stunning Iskcon Temple Surat photos.
 The temple also conducts regular spiritual discussions, making it a place of learning and devotion.

 Location: Sri Sri Radha Damodar Temple Variya, Olpad Rd, Jahangir Pura, Surat